NREL/EnergyPlus/design/FY2019/SupplementalHeatingCoilToVRFTerminalUnit.md

 ## E-mail and  Conference Call Conclusions ##
-N/A
+Tianzhen responded via email.
+See his email response at the end of the NFP section.

 ## Overview and Approach ##
+The VRF air terminal unit is a compound ZoneHVAC object made up of other components.
+Each terminal unit consists of an outdoor air mixer, DX cooling coil, DX heating coil, supply air fan, and a supplemental heating coil as shown in figure 1.
 The arrangements shown in Figure 1 is supplemental heating coil placement for draw-though and blow-through supply fan placement configuration in VRF air terminal unit.

 ![Figure 1 VRF Air Terminal Unit with supplemental heating coil and draw-through and blow-through Fan Placement](VRFTerminalUnit_wSuppHeatCoil.png)